ENERGY GEOTECHNICS - 2025/6

 Module aims

-- to provide a broader understanding on the geotechnical design aspects of the geothermal energy pile
+• to provide an understanding in the geotechnical design and numerical modelling aspects of shallow geothermal energy systems

-- to understand design challenges involved in deep geological storage facilities related to nuclear waste disposal, carbon geosequestartion, compressed air energy storage
+• to understand design challenges involved in deep geological storage facilities related to nuclear waste disposal, carbon geosequestartion

 Learning outcomes